jbro129/android-modding/README.md

 [ImGui-Text-Marquee](https://github.com/Rev/ImGui-Text-Marquee) by Rev : An easy way to make a text marquee using ImGui.

+[ImGui-Rainbow-Colour-Cycler](https://github.com/Rev/ImGui-Rainbow-Colour-Cycler) by Rev : An easy way to make a cool rainbow colour cycler using ImGui.

 [Collection-Chams-For-IL2CPP-Unity-Games](https://github.com/DarksideH/Collection-Chams-For-IL2CPP-Unity-Games) by DarksideH : Collection Chams for IL2CPP Unity Game.